 - Campers can only swim in areas designated as safe by the municipality and county health departments.
-If a beach is closed, campers may not swim there - There must always be a lifeguard on duty in addition to a Wisconsin Youth Company provided aquatic supervisor who is lifeguard certified

-- All campers must stay within the water depth associated with their swim level.
+If a beach is closed, campers may not swim there - There must always be a lifeguard on duty at any location where campers are swimming. - All campers must stay within the water depth associated with their swim level.
 Remember that these depths differ when visiting a beach versus an aquatic facility.
-Please refer to the swim levels above for specific water depths for each swim level - The capacity of the pool or beach area must not be exceeded. - · The facility must contain a zero depth entry
+Please refer to the swim levels above for specific water depths for each swim level - The capacity of the pool or beach area must not be exceeded. - The facility must contain a zero-depth entry